US States That Offer 18+ Online Poker

 Is Online Poker Legal In USA States For 18+ Players

-Yes, online poker is legal to play for real money for bettors 18 years of age or older in all states except Connecticut and Washington.
-Both of those states have passed laws prohibiting online gambling in all its forms.
-Still, there’s no record of anyone every getting fined or arrested for playing online poker in CT or WA, but you should follow all local laws and proceed with Internet gaming at your own risk.
+Yes, online poker is legal to play for real money for bettors 18 years of age or older in all states except Washington, where laws are present that prohibit online gambling in all its forms.
+Still, there’s no record of anyone ever getting fined or arrested for playing online poker in WA, but you should follow all local laws and proceed with Internet gaming at your own risk.

 States With Domestic Legal Online Poker